bruno78/popular-movies-app/README.md

 4. Extra space on the right of the each poster when displaying the movie grid list:

-**Solutio:n** make sure the FrameLayout that wraps the ImageView related to poster has the margin and padding set to 0
+**Solutio:** make sure the FrameLayout that wraps the ImageView related to poster has the margin and padding set to 0.